cornernote/yii-email-module/README.md

 In addition the following are required:
 * [YiiStrap](http://www.getyiistrap.com) for the interface elements.
 Please follow their Getting Started giude to setup the aliases and components for your application.
 * [SwiftMailer](http://swiftmailer.org/) to send emails.
-Please download and setup an alias as per the swiftMailer section in the Configuration below.
+Please download and setup the path as per the swiftMailer section in the Configuration below.
+* [MustachePHP](https://github.com/bobthecow/mustache.php) to render database templates.
+Please download and setup the path as per the mustache section in the Configuration below.

+**Please Note**: All requirements are automatically downloaded into the correct location when using composer.
+There is no need to download additional files or set paths to third party files.

 ## Installation